-Taste: slightly sweet and almost creamy (Reed says he picked up grassy flavors, but I did not get a gamey taste at all – I was really expecting it to taste like venison).
+Taste: slightly sweet and almost creamy (my husband says he picked up grassy flavors, but I did not get a gamey taste at all – I was really expecting it to taste like venison).

 Would I eat it again: Probably, but like most Americans it is hard to wrap my brain around the idea of eating horse.
 I’ll be honest, I didn’t finish it, but I’m not sure if that’s because I had a bowl of rice a few hours earlier, the soup was too filling, or the beers, but I just couldn’t eat another bite after I was two-thirds of the way through.
 In some ways, it truly was delicious; I’ve never had anything like a horse steak.
 I do think it would take some time before I could do it again.

 Outside of the United States, horse appears on menus across the world from Italy to China.
 From what I’ve read, it seems highly likely that we in the U.S. have probably had horse (unknowingly) because it is added as filler to many meat, especially pre-processed forms.
 That aside, we used to eat meat in the U.S., and from what some argue, we should again; the trends depend on feelings, economy, resources, and legislature.
 Apparently, horse is also a lean meat, an excellent source of protein, and high in omega-3s – I’m still not sure these are strong enough arguments to sell it to the American public.

 Stay tuned for a future post on fermented horse milk, the alcoholic beverage of choice in Kazakhstan!

 *While writing this post, I kept thinking about this photo of me all dressed up and riding a horse.
 This was the exchange I had with my mother when I asked her about it:

 It really is amazing she still loves me when I torture her so. 😀